-Rezoning to the R-3 or C-2 zone will be considered subject to Policy 11.4.3 of the MPS.
+Rezoning to any other zone in the Neighbourhood Designation, except R-1, will be considered subject to Policy 11.4.3 of the MPS.

 10.4 SEMI-DETACHED BUILDINGS - SECOND DWELLING UNIT

 A semi-detached building that has been subdivided with each side of the building on its own lot shall be permitted to establish a second dwelling unit provided the unit is contained with the existing dwelling unit, has no more than two bedrooms and does not exceed 40% of the floor area of the main dwelling.